GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSXD-DRTutorial/ex1_gnirsxd_SXD32mm_cmdline.rst

     reduce @flats.lis

-GNIRS data are affected by a "odd-even" effect where alternate rows in the GNIRS science array have gains that differ by approximately 10 percent.
-When you run ``normalizeFlat`` in interactive mode you can clearly see the two levels.

-In interactive mode, the objective is to get a fit that falls inbetween the two sets of points, with a symmetrical residual fit.
-You can inspect each order by selecting the tabs above the plot.
+In interactive mode, you can inspect the fit for each order by selecting the tabs above the plot.

 Note that you are not required to run in interactive mode, but you might want